Does your Pressure Washer Lose Pressure When Trigger Pulled? If so, you’re not alone.

 Checking the Air Leaks

-If the nozzle is clear and you’re still experiencing a loss of pressure, the issue may be an air leak where water should be coming out of.
+If the nozzle is clear and you’re still experiencing a loss of pressure, the issue may be an air leak from where water should be coming out.
 To fix this, remove the nozzle and inspect all o rings on your unit for rips or tears that might be causing the issue.
 Replace all of the rings that are damaged or worn.